deltaquebec/sentiment_paradise_lost/README.md

 ```

 Here, Milton is fairly consistent in his word-length for lexical words.
-While attempted to fit to a gaussian, the distribution is fairly flat, with an average of 5.51.
+While attempted to fit to a gaussian, the distribution follows with an average of 5.57.

 <p align="center">
 <img src="/assets/vis_data_leng.png" alt="data_leng">